-Filtration: In the recovery of streptomycin, the bacterial biomass is separated from the fermentative broth by means of Oliver precoated pressure filter.
+- Filtration: In the recovery of streptomycin, separate the bacterial biomass from the fermentative broth through Oliver’s pre-coated pressure filter.
 After filtration, the remaining liquid is first acidified, filtered and then neutralized.

-Adsorption: Activated carbon is mixed with the clear broth obtained after filtration in a series of three adsorption tanks.
-Streptomycin and some impurities are separated from the broth.
+- Adsorption: Mix the activated carbon with the clear broth obtained after filtration in a series of three adsorption tanks.
+Separate streptomycin from the broth to remove impurities.

-Then the broth is fed to the pressure filter, which releases out the spent broth.
-The absorbate is washed with dilute alcohol to remove impurities.
+- Then, the broth is fed to the pressure filter, which releases out the spent broth.
+Wash the absorbate with dilute alcohol to remove impurities.

-Elution: Streptomycin is eluted from the ion exchange method by the addition of dilute hydrochloric acid.
-In this process, the impurities are removed like metallic salts from the solution which can contaminate the streptomycin.
+- Elution: Elute the streptomycin via ion exchange method by adding dilute hydrochloric acid.
+In this process, the impurities like metallic salts are removed from the solution, which can contaminate the streptomycin.

-Concentration: The remaining solution is concentrated at 60 degrees Celsius under vacumn by the series of three single-phase evaporators.
+- Concentration: Concentrate the remaining solution at 60 degrees Celsius under vacumn by the series of three single-phase evaporators.

-Crystallization: The streptomycin obtained is first dissolved in methanol and then filtered again.
-A filtrate is treated with acetone to obtain a precipitate.
-The precipitate is rewashed with the acetone and vacumn dried.
+- Crystallization: Firstly, dissolve the streptomycin in methanol and then filter it again.
+Then, treat the filtrate with acetone to obtain a precipitate.
+Rewash the precipitate with the acetone and later dry it under vacumn.

 It includes the following steps like:

-- The crystalline streptomycin is dissolved in the solution containing pyrogen-free water.
+- Then, dissolve the crystalline streptomycin in the solution containing pyrogen-free water.

-- Then the solution is passed through the special biological filter like Seitz filter to remove the microorganisms that can contaminate the streptomycin.
+- Pass the solution through the special biological filter like Seitz filter to eliminate the microorganisms that can contaminate the streptomycin.

-- The dried cake is then crushed into a powdered form by the high Vacumn sublimation using sterile steel balls.
+- Crush the dried cake into a powdered form by employing high vacumn sublimation using sterile steel balls.

 - After that, weigh the powdered streptomycin into sterile vials.
-The whole process is carried out in the air-conditioned room, which provides filtered or stale air by the ultraviolet lamps.
+The whole process needs to be carried out in the air-conditioned room, which provides filtered or stale air through the ultraviolet lamps.

-- Finally, it is packaged which is carried out in the rooms which have 10% relative humidity.
+- Finally, package the powdered streptomycin in the rooms having 10% relative humidity.

-To avoid or reduce the chances of contamination, special microbial filters, triethylene glycol as a disinfecting agent and the UV lamps are used.
+To avoid or reduce the chances of contamination, you can use special microbial filters, triethylene glycol as a disinfecting agent, and UV lamps.
 All these factors maintain sterile conditions throughout the production process of streptomycin.

 Uses of Streptomycin

-- Streptomycin is very effective against gram-negative bacteria, thus used to treat the infections and diseases caused by gram-negative bacteria.
+- Streptomycin is very effective against gram-negative bacteria, thus treating the infections and diseases caused by gram-negative bacteria.

 - It is widely used in the treatment of severe disease like tuberculosis.